turri21/Arcade-Jailbreak_Senhor/README.md

 | A | Cycle weapons |

 ## Known Issues
-1) Accuracy of video timings cannot be guaranteed yet until they are measured on an original JAILBREAK PCB
-2) Audio filter accuracy cannot be guaranteed yet until the frequency response of an original JAILBREAK PCB is fully analyzed
+1) Audio filter accuracy cannot be guaranteed yet until the frequency response of an original JAILBREAK PCB is fully analyzed

 ## High Score Save/Load
 Save and load of high scores is supported for this core.